caelan-schneider/BostonSalaries/README.md

 # BostonSalaries
 Welcome to my project!
-This interactive web app allows users to query data and see interesting visualizations about Boston City Employee pay!
+This interactive web app allows users to query data and see interesting visualizations about Boston City Employee pay, with the goal of promoting transparency.

 It's built on Python, Flask, Pandas, NumPy, JavaScript, D3.js, HTML, and MongoDB.
 Data is sourced from Boston's Open Data Portal: https://data.boston.gov/dataset/employee-earnings-report